brewchetta/phase-3-orm-animal-zoo/README.md

 - `Animal classmethod query_all()`
   - Returns a list of Animal instances based on rows in the database
   - The return value ought to be a list of Animal instances

+### Association Properties

+- `Animal property zoo()`
+  - Returns the Zoo that the Animal is associated with as an instance
+  - If the Animal is not associated with a Zoo returns `None`
+  - When setting the zoo, if the argument is a `Zoo` instance it associates the Animal with the zoo

 ### BONUS Methods